-When testing chatbots, many businesses saw positive results not only in the number of leads but also conversions.
+When testing chatbots, many businesses saw positive results not only in the number of leads but also in conversions.
 The trick often lies in using bots to collect the user data as well as to provide answers to the most common doubts.
-Quantitatively, most surveyed entrepreneurs (approx. 50%) claim that chat generates the highest on-site conversion rates.
+Quantitatively, most surveyed entrepreneurs (approx. 50%) claim that chat generates the highest landing page conversion rate.

-Online forms became popular because they helped businesses deal with large volumes of requests and inquiries.
-And, while that was the only viable automation option available to collect user email addresses and other data, trying to optimize your form was the best you could do to increase conversation rates.
+Online forms became popular because they helped businesses deal with large volumes of requests and inquiries from their visitors and prospects.
+While that was the only viable automation option available, trying to optimize your form was the best you could do to increase conversation rates.

 However, times have changed.
 Today, you can do more than try to fix a few bad online forms.
 No-code conversational form builders offer you the opportunity to automate in a more interactive and personalized way that doesn’t alienate your prospects.

 Are you ready to give chatbots a try and improve your lead generation processes?